ragdolldynamics/ragdoll-maya/docs/pages/licencing.md

 Yes.

-If you've activated 3 licences, you can hit the `Deactivate` button (which is same as the `Activate` button once you've actiavted) and the activation will be released.
+If you've activated 3 licences, you can hit the `Deactivate` button (which is same as the `Activate` button once you've activated) and the activation will be released.

 <br>

 #### Do I need an internet connection to use Ragdoll?

 No.

+Activation can happen either offline or online, online happening from within Maya at the click of a button and offline being a 4-step process, [see below](#can-i-activate-offline).

 <br>